VauntDev/docs/docs/features/achievements.md

 ## Example

-The VauntDev [Example](https://github.com/VauntDev/example) repository provides an [example config](https://github.com/VauntDev/example/blob/main/.vaunt/config.yaml) that can be placed in any repository that has Vaunt installed to enable achievements.
+The VauntDev [Example](https://github.com/VauntDev/example) repository provides an example config that can be placed in any repository that has Vaunt installed to enable achievements.

-The only section that would need to be updated is the webhooks.
-You will need to change the repository to a repository in your installation if you want to setup webhooks for achievement notifications.
-Check out the [webhooks](webhooks.md) guide for information about setting up webhooks for your achievements.

 The standard yaml config looks like this: